 Market Sentiment in Indices Trade

-One of the factors that influence Indices movement is the prevailing market sentiments at any particular moment.
+One of the factors which influence Indices movement is the prevailing market sentiments at any particular moment.
 The market sentiment is determined by a couple of things, among the common ones are:

 - Economic Outlook & Economic data reports